 The prosecutor is expected by the court to produce the actual drugs that were found on the accused.
 If you are facing drug charges and the prosecutor no longer has the actual drugs, your charges are likely to be dropped.

-Find an LA Criminal Defense Law Firm Near Me
+Find The LA Criminal Defense Law Firm Near Me

 If you or your loved one is facing drug crime charges, it may not be easy to prove your innocence in the absence of a competent criminal defense attorney.
 The LA Criminal Defense Law Firm has a highly skilled and experienced team of criminal defense attorneys who are willing to listen to you and plan an effective defense against the drug charges you are facing.
 Call us at 310-935-1675 and let us handle your case.